-The FCPA is a piece of legislation which prohibits the corruption of foreign public officials11 aimed at obtaining or retaining business.
-In brief, the FCPA, as well as prohibiting the payment of bribes to foreign public officials ("international corruption"12), requires all companies operating in the securities market in the United States to keep accounting ledgers in proper order, and to create an internal control system to monitor any irregularities and divergences between the company's accounting records and its actual cash flow, confirming that both areas are closely related (i.e. concealment of funds and various forms of use of money subject to accounting stratagems).
+12 With regard to corruption, the FCPA specifies that the payment must have the purpose of influencing the decision of the foreign official in the performance of his official duties, inducing him to act in breach of his duties under the law in order to procure an unfair advantage or in order to induce him in turn to influence the decisions of other foreign governmental bodies.
+Payments to third parties are also considered for the purposes of commission of the offence (i.e. indirect payments); this liability of third parties who act as intermediaries represents a powerful weapon in the hands of the authorities, particularly given that U.S. prosecutors are only required to demonstrate "that a securities market in the United States to keep accounting ledgers in proper order, and to create an internal control system to monitor any irregularities and divergences between the company's accounting records and its actual cash flow, confirming that both areas are closely related (i.e. concealment of funds and various forms of use of money subject to accounting stratagems).
 The task of monitoring compliance with the law and taking action to determine violations is delegated to the DOJ and the SEC and, if a violation is discovered as a result of the procedure (which may be either civil or criminal) the sanctions applied may be financially onerous, with clear repercussions for the business activities of the company involved13.